 Now for the science!
 Its thermal efficiency is 45 per cent for the large pot on high power (using the SeTAR thermal efficiency test).
 It has a combustion efficiency of 96.7 per cent and burns off most of the harmful gases before they’re released.
 Black carbon particles are significantly reduced, which is good for the environment.

-Congratulations to Darren Browett, who won a stove, worth around £90, and a carry bag made from recycled inner tubes.
+Congratulations to Darren Browett, who won a stove and its carry bag made from recycled inner tubes.

 Darren lives in Coalville in Leicestershire and wrote: “I’ve been looking for a clean and efficient wood burning stove to use when camping in my belltent and saw one of these Horizon rocket stoves in use this weekend at Elvaston Castle Wood Fair.
 I was seriously impressed by how quickly the stove was able to be used for cooking from when first lit and also by how little smoke was produced, as nobody enjoys having clothes that smell like a bonfire for days!
 With the added eco benefits, this stove looks like a winner.”